-4. Are there any other comments with respect to the ratings you would like to share with us about the graduate assistant?
-5. On the following scale how would you rate your overall level of Assistant's performance this semester?
-(1=unsatisfactory, 2=mostly satisfied, 3=dissatisfied, 4=neutral, 7=very satisfied) Overall Rating: Suj pervisor Signature Date ave read this evaluation and have discussed the contents pervisor. s of this evaluation with my GA A Signature Date Plea se return to:
+Are there any other comments with respect to the ratings you we graduate assistant? ould like to share with us about the On the following scale how would you rate your overall level of Assistant's performance this semester?
+(1=unsatisfactory, 2=mostly satisfied, 3=dissatisfied, 4=neutral, 7=very satisfied) Overall Rating: • pervisor Signature Date s of this evaluation with my A Signature Date On the following scale how would you rate your overall level of Assistant's performance this semester?
+(1=unsatisfactory, 2=mostly satisfied, 3=dissatisfied, 4=neutral, 7=very satisfied)

+Please return to: